 Make it easy for me!
 Leverage the physical scale you already have in retail locations and enable real time stock information available immediately in customer’s location.
 What could be better for this than an app!

-Make sure to also download the eTail Connect attendee list to check out all see all of the who is attending the event in 2018.
+Make sure to also download the eTail Connect attendee list to check out all see all of the who is attending the event this year.